Mis-sold endowment mortgages

 Right of appeal

-After the firm has investigated your complaint it should give you a final decision within eight weeks, and this may include an offer of compensation.
+After the firm has investigated your complaint it should give you a final decision within eight weeks, and this might include an offer of compensation.

-If you are not happy with the response you receive, you are entitled to make a complaint to the Financial Ombudsman Service within six months, which will look independently at your case.
+If you are not happy with the response you receive, you’re entitled to make a complaint to the Financial Ombudsman Service within six months, which will look independently at your case.

 The Ombudsman is free and its contact centre staff will talk you through the process on 0800 023 4567 or 0300 123 9123.
 Lines are open Monday to Friday 8am to 8pm, Saturday – 9am to 1pm.